 Do you know that the average no-show rate in the hotel industry is between 8% and 15% of all bookings?
 A no-show is a worst-case scenario as it leaves the room vacant for that day; directly impacting your profit margins and productivity.
 It also leads to poor marketing because OTAs keep track of a hotel’s cancellations.

 A no-show occurs due to some guest factors.
-Nonetheless, as researchers have discovered, a large part of these no-shows are due to deal-seeking customers who are committed to hunt for the best hotel deals.
+Nonetheless, as researchers have discovered, a large part of these no-shows are due to deal-seeking customers who are committed to hunting for the best hotel deals.

 As a hotelier, you must first understand the matter of no-show at your hotel.
 What’s your rate of no-show?
 How’s it different?
 All this information should be provided by your PMS.
 Draw perspectives from your guest information and work on them.

 Hotels can implement a combination of overbooking strategies and cancellation policies to reduce risks associated with no-show

 1) Impose a firm cancellation policy

 Include in your hotel reservation process a well-structured cancellation policy and make it clear to your guests.
 The policy must be guest-friendly but also protect your hotel’s interests.
 Make sure under the circumstance of a no-show the customers are held accountable.
 A stricter cancellation policy can give win-win benefits to your hotel and customers.
 Also, it reduces bogus bookings.

 2) Implement a thorough overbooking strategy

 Though overbooking seems to have negative implications for the customers, 20% of the total revenue opportunity for hotels comes from overbooking strategies.
 The secret to successful overbooking strategies while maintaining a reasonable customer service level is to gather accurate data on no-shows, cancellations, and last-minute customers.

 Besides, here are some intervention strategies that can opt to reduce no show at your hotel: